opensearch-project/user-behavior-insights/README.md

 ## Getting Help

+* Start with the [Documentation](https://opensearch.org/docs/latest/search-plugins/ubi/index/) site to how to use this plugin.
 * For questions or help getting started, please find us in the [OpenSearch Slack](https://opensearch.org/slack.html) in the `#plugins` channel.
 * For bugs or feature requests, please create [a new issue](https://github.com/o19s/opensearch-ubi/issues/new/choose).